 Voice Search Optimization:

-If you’re using voice search, phrases like “What does mean in a sentence?” are also very likely to pull up information-rich content like this.
+If you’re using voice search, phrases like “What does it mean in a sentence?” are also very likely to pull up information-rich content like this.

 Final Thoughts: